 At Duke University, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.

-Are you looking for a school where you can meet students from all over the U.S. and the world?
+Are you looking for a school where you can meet students from all over the United States and the world?

-We've caluclated the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.
+We've decided upon the geographic diversity of each school by looking at where students lived before they came to this school.

 The undergraduate student body is split among 48 states (may include Washington D.C.), as shown in the chart below.

-There is a relatively large community of about 2,899 international students at Duke University representing at least 50 countries.
-For more complete information, see the Duke International Student Page.
+There is a relatively large community of about 3,017 international students at Duke University representing at least 50 countries.
+For more information, see the Duke International Student Page.

 Questions About Diversity

-- How is Duke doing at attracting students from all income levels?
+- Is Duke attracting students from all income backgrounds?

-Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
-To get a better idea of how Duke is supporting low-income students check the Financial Aid Page.
+Schools with excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
+Get a better idea of how Duke supports low-income students by visiting the Financial Aid Page.

-Get in touch with the school to find out what they are doing to stimulate diversity, and what student groups, clubs and associations are available that encourage diversified points of views on campus.
+Get in touch with the school to understand what they are doing to inspire diversity, and what student groups, clubs and associations are offered that encourage diverse perspectives on campus.